forgettablepyromaniac/lua_script_backups/README.md

 SO to everyone who helped me code shit up (RedstoneRuler especially), and the LSE discord.

+# WHAT HAXE NO WAY

+I'm trying out some Haxe stuff when it's something i wanna accomplish but I can't use lua don't expect too much of it though.

 # version support
-I've fixed this up by putting the version the script has been tested in inside of its own folder 0.6.3 might work on 0.7.1h and vice versa, but i never tested them so that's what you get.
+I've fixed this up by putting the version the script has been tested in inside of its own folder 0.6.3 might work on 0.7.1h and 0.7.1h might work on 0.7.2h, but i never tested them, so what you get is what you get, no ifs ands or buts.

 # i dont get how licesnes work